SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

 ![](images/60.png)

-## Create Logic
+## Create Logic Upload button

-1. Open the logic composer for <b>Upload</b> button by click on the grey bar in the bottom
+1. Select the <b>upload</b> button and click on the grey bar in the bottom to open the logic composer.
 ![](images/28.png)

 2. By default, the trigger event will be <b>Component tap</b>.<br>